stevemclaugh/preservation-torrent/README.md

     📄 ...
 ```

-- **Larger datasets can be issued on their own, as a numbered bundle containing a single dataset.**
+- **Larger datasets can be issued on their own, as a numbered bundle containing a single item:**

 ```
 📂 DataRefuge_019/